nicolaspearson/go.heroes.api/README.md

 # Go Heroes API

-An example REST API built using Go and PostgreSQL.
+A simple REST API that provides CRUD operations on a `hero` object, it was built using Go and PostgreSQL.

 ## Dependencies